monashcode/show-your-emotions-with-rekognition/README.md

         - Choose Python 3.6 for Runtime
         - Choose "Use an existing role" then choose the IAM role created from last step

-    - Step 3 - Add a event trigger to this lambda function following last step
+    - Step 3 - Add a event trigger to this Lambda function following last step
         - Hit "+ Add trigger" button then select "S3"
         - Choose the bucket that has just been created and select "All object ctreate events" for Event type.
         - Check "Enable trigger" and hit "Add" button
         - Hit "Functions" at the topleft corner of the refreshed page

     - Step 4 - Edit the Lambda function
-        - Choose the lambda function from last step
+        - Choose the Lambda function from last step
         - Edit lambda_handler.py with some variable names changed (the file in the repo)
         - Scroll down to "Function code" area and replace the code in editor with the modified code in lambda_handler.py
         - Change "Timeout" to 10 sec in Basic setting section